NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * **Fix 2WD/4WD switch 9V/12V toggle that got bonked at comp**
 * **Mail back X2 transponders for newer TR2 version**
 * **Take inventory again**
 * **Install Toolgrid Organization System sponsor hardware**
     * SEND THEM AN "AFTER" PHOTO AS PER THEIR REQUEST!!!!
-    * Labels on all WRENCH holders
-    * Labels on all sockets
-    * Numbers on screwdrivers and tool holder pairs
-    * Screw down all holders to final positions
     * After everything is complete, make a inventory/quick-lookup sheet that has all the tool names, drawer, tool ID number, etc
 * **Reach out to RuggedRadios on or after 9/1/24 for 2025 sponsorship**